CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## 3. What three problems does Git & GitHub solve?

-When people want to show off code to each other they can put it on GitHub
+1. access to remote and centralised code storage 2.Collaboration on projects.
+3.Tracking made changes over time

 ## 4. What happens when you `fork` a repository?